nestjs/docs.nestjs.com/content/microservices/grpc.md

 }
 ```

-Likewise, you might not pass any argument.
+Likewise, you may not pass any argument.
 In this case, Nest would use a class name.

 ```typescript
 @@filename(hero.controller)